About MOVE EP

 Kalypso McCallum-Smith

-Kalypso is a university-qualified Exercise Physiologist, holding a Master of Clinical Exercise Physiology from the University of Western Australia, with over five years’ experience working across clinical, community and mobile settings.
-She has supported clients across the lifespan, from early childhood through to older adulthood, including those managing complex, chronic and long-term health needs.
+Kalypso is a university-qualified Exercise Physiologist, holding a Master of Clinical Exercise Physiology and a Bachelor of Science with a double major in Sports Science, Exercise & Health from the University of Western Australia.
+With over five years’ experience across clinical, community and mobile settings, Kalypso has worked with clients across the lifespan, from early childhood through to older adulthood, supporting people with complex, chronic and long-term health needs.

 With strong working knowledge across government and private health pathways, Kalypso is experienced in delivering care within multidisciplinary environments and values clear communication with clients, families and stakeholders.
 Her approach prioritises practical, individualised support that fits into real life and evolves alongside each person’s goals and capacity.